atlasunified/atlas-resume-builder/README.md

     "last_modified": "2025-02-19 19:55:05"
 }
 ```

-The AI has updated the **job target, personal summary, and leadership skills** to better align with the Product Manager role, while retaining the essence of the original resume.
+See?
+No unnecessary aggression, just a smooth, job-ready document.

 ---

 ### Example: AI-Generated Cover Letter

-A tailored cover letter is generated based on the customized resume and job posting:
+And if you need a cover letter (which, let’s be honest, a lot of places still want), here’s one generated straight from the tailored resume and job posting:

 ```json
 {